RavenPayAfrica/atlas-webpay-node-sdk/README.md

   AtlasPay.onSuccess = function(data) {
     /**
      * handle successful payment
-     * (optional) : you can decide to retrieve the onClose message we send via data **/ console.log('Payment successful:', data);
+     * (optional) : you can decide to retrieve the onSuccess message we send via data **/ console.log('Payment successful:', data);
   }